February 12, 2020

 As a result, housing affordability has one again begun to rise..
 The National Association of Realtors index of housing affordability stands at about 165.
 At a level of 165 it means that consumers have 65% more income than is required to purchase a median-priced home.
 Back at the peak of the housing boom in 2007 consumers had just 14% more income than required.
 Thus, extremely low mortgage rates, a moderate increase in home prices, and steady growth in consumer income makes housing affordable..

 Also, the very limited supply of homes available to purchase means that some potential home buyers simply cannot find a suitable property to purchase.

-Many former homeowners and some younger people have turned to renting, but vacancy rates for rental properties have been falling fast and at 6.8% are the lowest they have been since the mid-1980’s.
+Many former homeowners and some younger people have turned to renting, but vacancy rates for rental properties have been falling fast and at 6.4% are the lowest they have been since the mid-1980’s.
 There continues to be a significant housing shortage in the United States.
-This implies that home sales and prices will continue to climb.
+This implies that home sales and prices will begin to rise more quickly.